prashanth-ds-ml/sales_performance_dashboard/README.md

 ---

 👉 Each SQL query will be documented in the `/queries` folder and linked to the dashboard section it supports.

-For collaboration, each task will be tracked with ownership status in our task tracker.